pietrobraione/jbse-manual/text/lics.rst

        }
    }

-Unfortunately this method, while correct in principle, has many disadvantages.
-As discussed at the end of :ref:`ssec-getting-assertions`, the symbolic execution of the repOk method accesses all the symbolic references in the object it checks, causing their resolution.
-The effect is twofold: First, it yields an early explosion of the total number of paths; Second, by resolving possibly more symbolic references than the target method would have done, it *overconstrains* the symbolic input object, hindering the generality of the results.
+Unfortunately this technique, while formally correct, has many practical disadvantages.
+Since it must completely scan the object it checks to determine its structural correctness, the symbolic execution of a repOk method tendentially accesses all the symbolic references in the input object, causing their resolution.
+The effect is twofold: First, as discussed at the end of :ref:`ssec-getting-assertions`, it yields an early explosion of the total number of paths; Second, by resolving possibly more symbolic references than the target method would have done, it *overconstrains* the symbolic execution, hindering the generality of the results.

 **********
 LICS rules
 **********

-The idea motivating LICS rules is that it is possible to control the shape of the initial input object graph by restrain the possible resolutions of the symbolic references present in it during their (lazy) initialization.
-LICS rules allow to express a surprisingly high number of structural invariants.
+The idea motivating LICS rules is that it is possible to control the shape of the initial input object graph by restraining the possible resolutions of the symbolic references present in it during their (lazy) initialization.
+This way it is possible to express a surprisingly high variety of structural invariants.

 Let's start from the linked list example, and suppose we want to express the assumption that the sequence of list nodes does not contain loops.
-This can be also be expressed as a constraint on lazy initialization as follows: When a reference with origin ``{ROOT}:list.head``, ``{ROOT}:list.head.next``, ``{ROOT}:list.head.next.next``... must be resolved, it may be resolved by null or by expansion, but not by alias.
+This can be expressed as a constraint on lazy initialization as follows: When a reference with origin ``{ROOT}:list.head``, ``{ROOT}:list.head.next``, ``{ROOT}:list.head.next.next``... must be resolved, it may be resolved by null or by expansion, but not by alias.
 We can prove it as follows:

 * First, we note that a symbolic reference whose origin is a prefix of another symbolic reference's origin must be resolved before the latter.
 This implies that ``{ROOT}:list.head`` must be resolved before ``{ROOT}:list.head.next``, which must be resolved before ``{ROOT}:list.head.next.next``, etc.
 * The first reference to be resolved must therefore be ``{ROOT}:list.head``: If we forbid its resolution by alias, then it may be resolved only by null, yielding the empty list, or by expansion, yielding a list with (at least) one fresh node.
 Being fresh, the node cannot be pointed to by any other symbolic reference.